List of peers and fidalgos in Portuguese India

 The Kingdom of Portugal gave titles and created coats of arms for notable persons in Portuguese Goa, including native Goans.
 However, these titles lost their recognition after the 5 October 1910 revolution and start of the First Portuguese Republic in 1910.

+These families formed the highest echelons of the nobility of Portuguese India which was a mix of Gaunkars and warriros who founded villages, lawyers, doctors and industrialists who founded its largest enterprises.